ika-rwth-aachen/RoadGeneration/README.rst

 Repository Overview
 -------------------

-This repository provides a tool for the generation of road networkds.
+This repository provides a tool for the generation of road networks.
 Here, the main folders are named:

 -  ``doc``: Resources for documentation